SgtSupergeil/OSR_Programming_language/README.md

 when the interpreter arrives at the line.
 Debugging and exception handling is implemented.

-Currently OSR features 24 instrucions.
+Currently the OSR VM can interpret 24 instrucions.
 Read the sourcecode for Doumentation

-## Todo

-- [ ] Better stack handling